pythonworkflow/python-workflow-definition/README.md

   ]
 }
 ```
+The abbreviations in the definition of the edges are:
+* `tn` - target node
+* `th` - target handle - for a node with multiple input parameters the target handle specifies which input parameter to use.
+* `sn` - source node
+* `sh` - source handle - for a node with multiple output parameters the source handle specifies which output parameter to use.

-As the workflow does not require any additional resources, the `environment.yml` file is not required.
+As the workflow does not require any additional resources, as it is only using built-in functionality of the Python standard
+library.

 The corresponding Jupyter notebooks demonstrate this functionality: